hop-protocol/contracts/README.md

 #### Bridges

 **[Accounting.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/Accounting.sol)** - Abstract contract that is responsible for the accounting of the layer-1 and layer-2 bridges.
 A bonder can stake or unstake their funds using functions in this contract.
-All credits and debits are accounted accounted for and updated in this contract.
+All credits and debits are accounted for and updated in this contract.

 **[Bridge.sol](https://github.com/hop-exchange/contracts/blob/master/contracts/bridges/Bridge.sol)** - Abstract contract that inherits `Accounting.sol` and has the base, shared functionality for `L1_Bridge.sol` and `L2_Bridge.sol`.
 This contract's main functionality is to handle user withdrawals on any chain.
 It is also responsible for settling withdrawals and updating a bonder's credit.
 This contract has helper functions to retrieve data related to transfers.